This pumpkin macaroni and cheese is a healthy, kid-friendly meal that will add extra vegetables to your dinner table or lunch box.

 - 1/3 cup grated Parmesan or Romano cheese

-- Preheat the oven to 350 degrees and grease a 9 x 13 inch pan.
+- Preheat the oven to 350 degrees and grease a large cast iron skillet.

 - Boil the pasta according to the package instructions.
 Drain and set aside.

-- In a skillet, melt the butter and add the flour.
+- In the skillet, melt the butter and add the flour.
 Whisk together over medium heat for a few minutes.

 - Gradually add the milk to the butter and flour.
 Whisk for about 5 minutes over medium heat until it starts to thicken.

-- Transfer the mixture to the 9 x 13 inch pan and sprinkle the grated Parmesan on top.
-Cover with foil and bake for 20 minutes.
+- Cover the skillet with foil and bake for 20 minutes.
 Remove the foil and bake for about 10 more minutes, until the top begins to brown.

 - Serve warm.